Last updated on 10th January 2024

 YouTube is a lot of things – we all know it’s a premium platform for discovering cat videos and funny memes – but it’s also, of course, an INCREDIBLE free resource for learning.
 This video won’t win any awards for its aesthetics – it’s actually pretty basic, Powerpoint style in its visuals.
 But if you have around 3 hours free, here’s a chance to pick up an absolute WEALTH of information about cryptocurrency without spending a penny (physical OR digital.)
 It covers Bitcoin, Ethereum, Dogecoin, NFTs and more and is worthy of inclusion in this list just for the sheer level of depth on offer.

 26. Jesse Eckel

 There are few things more powerful about online video than people sharing their own experiences.
 This type of video is enduringly popular on YouTube because people love to hear stories about the real life experiences of others.
-In this video, YouTuber Jesse Eckel goes through the experience of starting his own crypto company.
+In this video, YouTuber Jesse Eckel shares his crypto portfolio.